-- 1. Grab the sides of the glass panel and carefully insert the glass into the door top moulding. - 2.
-Replace the glass lower trim or the glass assembly using the locking screws. - 3.
-Replace the door onto the range as per "To Remove and Replace Oven Door" in "Cleaning the Appliance" section.
+- 1. Grasp the sides of the glass panel and carefully insert the glass into the door top moulding. - 2.
+Replace the support rail and the 5 locking screws. - 3.
+Replace the door onto the range as shown above.

-To Remove and Replace Warmer Drawer (some models)
+To Remove and Replace the Warmer Drawer (some models)

-To remove Warmer Drawer
+To Remove Warmer Drawer: